Skip to main content

 }

 Omit amount or quantity for a full reversal.
 Include it for a partial reversal.
-The type must match the original redemption: UNIT_BASED redemptions accept quantity, AMOUNT_BASED and raw redemptions accept amount. reason is required (1-500 characters).
+The field must match the original redemption type: UNIT_BASED catalog redemptions accept quantity, AMOUNT_BASED and amount redemptions accept amount. reason is required (1-500 characters).
 Reversals are often reviewed during disputes or audits, so every reversal needs a human-readable explanation on record.

 Reversal Status